 - Does the operator completely understand the capacity information plate?

 - Does the operator understand the correct fault reporting measures?

 - Does the operator finish the safety Pre-shift safety inspection correctly?

 Warehouse Forklift Safety

 OSHA estimates 1 in 10 forklifts are involved in an accident yearly.
-OSHA’s statistics on the causes of fatal forklift accidents show the forklifts account for a lot of hazards and injuries.
+OSHA’s statistics on the causes of fatal forklift accidents show that forklifts account for a lot of hazards and injuries.
 It is essential to have forklift operators trained and certified.
-Additionally, penalties need to be in place for operators who fail to take precautions and follow guidelines set for the forklift.
+Additionally, penalties must be in place for operators who fail to take precautions and follow guidelines for the forklift.
 Also, the use of caution and appropriate signage is recommended.
-Employees under OSHA-certification are to complete a refresher course or recertification every three years.
+Employees under OSHA certification must complete a refresher course or recertification every three years.

-To maintain Warehouse Forklift Safety, some questions to answer includes:
+To maintain Warehouse Forklift Safety, some questions to answer include: